kovidgoyal/rapydscript-ng/README.md

    for a, (b, c) in enumerate([ [1,2], [3,4] ]):
       ...
    ```

+1. Re-wrote the re.pyj module to more closely support the python regular
+   expression semantics, incldung named groups, finditer(), regex flags,
+   the python syntax for replacement strings, etc.

 1. Add an ES 6 output mode ```--js-version 6``` that outputs ES 6 only code.
    This code is cleaner and faster by making use of some ES 6 facilities.